Pitchfork bifurcation: Formal definition

 Note that subcritical and supercritical describe the stability of the outer lines of the pitchfork (dashed or solid, respectively) and are not dependent on which direction the pitchfork faces.
-For example, the negative of the first ODE above, $\dot{x} = x^3 - rx$, faces the same direction as the first picture but reverses the stability.
+For example, the negative of the first ODE above, $\dot{x} = x^3 - rx$, faces the same direction as the first picture but reverses the stability and would hence be subcritical.